 About Me

-I'm Victoria, a systems-change evaluation and GEDSI specialist based in Rotterdam.
+I'm Victoria, an evaluation and sensemaking specialist based in Rotterdam.

-I work with foundations, development finance institutions, UN agencies, INGOs, and government bodies to understand whether complex, multi-year programmes are genuinely shifting systems, and what to do when the evidence says they aren't.
+I work with foundations, development finance institutions, UN agencies, INGOs, and government bodies to find out whether their programmes in climate, circular economy, and social inclusion are genuinely shifting systems, and what to do when the evidence says they are not.

 My Master's thesis asked what motivates women entrepreneurs to build circular businesses in Brazil.
-That question still sits at the heart of a lot of what I do: who benefits from transitions, and who gets left behind.
+That question still sits at the centre of most of what I do: who benefits from a transition, and who gets left out of it.
+Circular economy and social inclusion, where transitions claim to be good for people as well as the planet, is where I feel most at home, though the same question, who genuinely benefits, runs through all of my climate and GEDSI work.

 AT A GLANCE